abrownstein2022/ch19-pwa-text-editor/README.md

 Feattures for *future* development
  -->
 **The main features in this project are:**<br>
-1. Can be used via Heroku link or locally on your computer even when disconnected from the internet
+1. Can be used via Netlify link or locally on your computer even when disconnected from the internet
 1. Uses a package called idb, which is a lightweight wrapper around the IndexedDB API
 1. Uses webpack plugins and a registered service worker using workbox
 1. Generated an HTML file